PREPARE FOR THE TREK

 They say what we do is just a drop in the bucket, but when we add up all of our drops, we can make a huge impact.
 Thanks to our BE BOLD MODEL, every single drop counts because 100% of public donations go directly towards project costs.

 Keep in mind that all money raised through your fundraising page goes directly to the field.
 It does not cover your trip cost.
 If you are interested in fundraising the cost of your trip, you must create your own fundraising page through GoFund Me.
-The first payment of $500 will be due on August 25, 2017.
-Second payment of $500 will be due on October 27, 2017.

 Start Spreading the News